Varying-Vagrant-Vagrants/VVV/README.md

 * Continue to work towards a stable state of software and configuration included in the default provisioning.
 * Provide excellent and clear documentation throughout VVV to aid in both learning and scaffolding.
-* Provide a method for describing WordPress environment requirements at a project level so that developers joining a project can ramp up quickly.
-This includes code, database, and content files.
+* Provide a method for easing the process of adding new sites to the VVV environment.

 ## Getting Started

 ### What is Vagrant?

 [Vagrant](http://vagrantup.com) is a "tool for building and distributing development environments".
-It works with virtualization software such as [VirtualBox](http://virtualbox.org) to provide a virtual machine that is sandboxed away from your local environment.
+It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](http://virtualbox.org) to provide a virtual machine that is sandboxed away from your local environment.

 ### The First Vagrant Up

 1. Start with any operating system.
 1. Install [VirtualBox 4.3](https://www.virtualbox.org/wiki/Downloads) or [Virtualbox 4.2.18](https://www.virtualbox.org/wiki/Download_Old_Builds_4_2)
     * VVV (and Vagrant) has been tested with these versions.
 If a newer version appears on the downloads page and you don't feel like being a guinea pig, check out the [older downloads](https://www.virtualbox.org/wiki/Download_Old_Builds) page and download a previous release.
-    * It is worth noting some parts of Virtualbox were rewritten and it may be in your best interest to stay with 4.2 for a bit before upgrading.
+    * It is worth noting some parts of Virtualbox were rewritten and it may be in your best interest to stay with 4.2.x for a bit before upgrading.
 There is no absolute need at this point to have 4.3.
 1. Install [Vagrant 1.3.5](http://downloads.vagrantup.com/tags/v1.3.5)
     * `vagrant` will now be available as a command in the terminal, try it out.
 1. Install the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin.
-Optional, but useful.
+Optional, but very useful.
     * `vagrant plugin install vagrant-hostsupdater`
 1. Clone the Varying Vagrant Vagrants repository into a local directory
     * `git clone git://github.com/10up/varying-vagrant-vagrants.git vagrant-local`
     * OR download and extract the repository master [zip file](https://github.com/10up/varying-vagrant-vagrants/archive/master.zip)
+    * OR grab a [stable release](https://github.com/10up/varying-vagrant-vagrants/releases) if you'd like some extra comfort.
 1. Change into the new directory
     * `cd vagrant-local`
 1. Start the Vagrant environment
     * `vagrant up` - *omg magic happens*
     * Be patient, this could take a while, especially on the first run.
 1. Add a record to your local machine's hosts file
-    * ***Note:*** If you have [vagrant hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) installed, this will be done for you.
+    * ***Note:*** If you installed [vagrant hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) in step 4, this has automatically be done.
     * `192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev`
     * On -nix systems you can use: (note that location of host file after the >> may vary) `sudo sh -c 'echo "192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev" >>/private/etc/hosts'`
 1. Visit any of the following default sites in your browser: